Psst! Don’t tell the Quilt Police, but sometimes I’ve had trouble making my blocks come out the right size. How about you?

 Accuracy is the word here, so you’ll need to do a bit of measuring.

-- Put a rotary cutting ruler under the sewing machine’s presser foot and lower the needle until it touches a spot just a hair to the right of the quarter-inch mark closest to the right edge of the ruler.
+- Put a see-through cutting ruler under your sewing machine’s presser foot and lower the needle until it touches a spot just a hair to the right of the quarter-inch mark closest to the right edge of the ruler.
 (You can also use a piece of graph paper and touch the needle to the first quarter-inch mark on the right side of the paper.)

 - Using the right edge of the ruler or graph paper to align your tape or sewing guide, stick the guide on the machine bed just in front of the feed dogs.
 You don’t want the guide to interfere with those dogs!